GUO0430/plant-and-food-research/README.md

 ### 2. Running the servers

-> Open Team15-CRM-Frontend folder \
+> Open plant-and-food-research folder \
 > In the CMD/ Terminal enter

     yarn start